Skip to main content

 The rise of shadow IT (unauthorized use of AI tools such as ChatGPT or Sora) highlights the importance of clear policies and proactive governance.
 Educational initiatives should highlight the risks of using public AI platforms for sensitive data and encourage responsible usage among teams.

-How Forvis Mazars Can Help
+How Forvis Mazars Can Help With AI Adoption

-To position your organization as a responsible steward of AI, begin with governance as an initial step.
+To position your organization as a responsible steward of AI, begin with data readiness as an initial step.
 Next, leverage frameworks like the NIST AI RMF and engage stakeholders across departments to promote responsible usage among teams.
 Remember, human oversight is essential even as automation expands.
 Organizations are encouraged to adopt AI purposefully and strategically, fostering a culture of ethical innovation and continuous improvement.

 Related FORsights